KajaPiechowka/Acro-Game/README.md

-# Acro-Game
+# Acro Game

-Project made for people who wan't to play acro game.
+**A game for those who want to try something new in the world of acro yoga.**

-Acro game is the acro yoga poses generator, the goal is to make generated poses with as less transitions as possible.
+Choosing difficulty and length of the progression you will end up with a list of acro yoga poses Your goal is to transition from through all them one by one doing as few of transition poses as possible.

-Madde with Create React App.
+**Game is build with Create React App and Sass**